T

 landmark

-A bronze statue by Edvard Eriksen, depicting a character from Hans Christian Andersen's famous fairy tale.
+A bronze statue by Edvard Eriksen, inspired by Hans Christian Andersen's fairy tale.
 While small, it's an iconic symbol of Copenhagen.

 4. Evening